 We’ve kept up on show updates as they happen so let’s just get to the the usual Show, Hotel, and Ticket reminders and call this month’s update quits:

 TICKETS: We don’t just say it.
 We prove it twice a year.
 For the 60+ hours worth of Movies, Panels, and Programming we offer our attending fans over the course of three days, there is no better bargain out there than an advance ticket to a Cinema Wasteland Show.
 No “hidden fees” at a Wasteland show guarantees every fan through the door is treated just like the person standing next to you in line; and your ticket in gets you everything we have to offer except for an autograph from our guests.

-Between now and March 14th, 2014 you can get an advance 3-Day Pass to April’s Show for only $40.
+Between now and September 12, 2014 you can get an advance 3-Day Pass to April’s Show for only $40.
 And don’t forget that a 3-Day Pass always gets you into the Dealer and Guest Room half an hour before single day pass holders without paying “early admission fees” other conventions charge their attendees extra for.

 HOTEL: One thing you can always count on is that the hotel will be sold out by show time.
 We take over the entire hotel, so things fill up nice and steady until there’s no rooms left by the show’s weekend start time.
 Help support the show and avoid the headache of having to stay down the road by making your room reservations today.
 Reserve your room through our web site, or by calling The Holiday Inn reservation line at 1-877-408-4913.
 Remember you MUST ask for “The Cinema Wasteland Room Rate”, or they will tell you that they are ”sold out” and have no rooms.
 And PLEASE only reserve as many rooms as you plan on using.